MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/gdpr-delete.md

 # Respond to GDPR requests to delete data from Dynamics 365 Customer Service Insights

-The “right to erasure” by the removal of personal data from an organization’s customer data is a key protection in the General Data Protection Regulation (GDPR).
+The right to removal of personal data from an organization’s customer data is a key protection in the General Data Protection Regulation (GDPR).
 Removing personal data includes removing all personal data and system-generated logs, except audit log information.

 Dynamics 365 Customer Service Insights includes the following capabilities for deletion of personal data for a specific user: